Techtonica/curriculum/ui-ux-design/ui-ux-design.md

 ### Independent Practice

-Pairs will not be assigned for this exercise.

 **Activity #1 - Design Improvements**
 Pick an app or website whose UI or UX you dislike and spend 10 minutes making a list of things that could be improved.